Ethanisnumber1/Intro-to-AI-/README.md

 - The Amazing World of Gumball
 - Adventure Time
 - Demon Slayer (Anime)
-  > Bananas
+Bananas
-It goes horziontal --- It goes horziontal
+- --- It goes horziontal